DavidWells/netlify-functions-workshop/_instructor/core-concepts/4-using-dependancies/README.md

     ```

     Your function should now be using the bundled npm dependencies when you invoke the function

+7. Invoke the function to ensure it's working properly
 <!-- AUTO-GENERATED-CONTENT:END -->

 <!-- SCROLL UP FOR STEPS -->